ezsystems/commerce-documentation/docs/guide/breadcrumbs/breadcrumbs_api/routesbreadcrumbsgenerator.md

 ## When it is used

-If the `eZ\Publish\Core\MVC\Symfony\Routing\ChainRouter` matches the request, this generator is responsible.
+If `eZ\Publish\Core\MVC\Symfony\Routing\ChainRouter` matches the request, `RoutesBreadcrumbsGenerator` is responsible.
-Since this is the case for nearly every request, this generator must be registered with one of the lowest priorities.
+Since this is the case for nearly every request, the generator must be registered with one of the lowest priorities.

 ## Rendering process

-This gnerator renders breadcrumbs if the route for the currently matched controller action contains additional information for its breadcrumbs (in `routing.yml`), for example:
+`RoutesBreadcrumbsGenerator` renders breadcrumbs if the route for the currently matched controller action contains additional information for its breadcrumbs (in `routing.yml`), for example:

 ``` yaml